appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 In the above code, if the selected option is Categories, it triggers the `fetchCategories` query; otherwise, it runs the `fetchProducts` query.

-#### Example 2: Based on query response
+*Example 2:* Based on query response

-This example shows multiple conditional statements that execute queries based on the option chosen in the select widget and also display relevant messages based on the response from the `fetchPendingUsers` query.
+If you want to execute a query based on the response from another query, you can enable *JS* and add:

 ```javascript
 {{